ImCombo/A-Test-Bench-for-Deep-Learning-Systems-and-Libraries/README.md

 # A-Test-Bench-for-Deep-Learning-Systems-and-Libraries
 ### This repository contains the mutation operators for A Test Bench for Deep Learning System.

-### To use this repository, clone the repository and use the functions inside Mutation.py to mutated images.
+### To use this repository, clone the repository and import the functions inside Mutation.py to mutated images.

 ### Parameters for all functions:
 image_path: path to the directory that stores the images to be mutated